Jenny Bruce

 Jenny Bruce (also known as Ghoste) is an American singer, songwriter, and musician.
 She has shared the stage with John Oates, Sophie B. Hawkins, Vanessa Carlton, and Avril Lavigne, among others.
-Her songs have been featured in The Ghost Whisperer, Six Degrees, King of the Hill, Meet My Folks, Dawson's Creek, among others.
+Her songs have been featured in The Ghost Whisperer, Six Degrees, King of the Hill, Meet My Folks, and Dawson's Creek, among others.
 In 2001 her song, Amsterdam, won first place for Best Pop Song, in The Billboard Songwriting Contest.

 Early life and education

 Jenny Bruce was born in New York, New York (November 14, 1966) to parents Duncan and Tamara (née Kahan) Bruce.
 Her father, Duncan Archibald Bruce, was an author and her mother was a writer.

 Bruce taught herself to play the piano at age five when she wrote her first song, and later taught herself to play the guitar in her early twenties.
 She attended the all-girls Chapin School in New York, New York from grades 1-12.
 During high school she became the class pianist and also performed in musical theater.

 She attended Barnard College in New York, New York and completed her junior year in Paris, as part of Columbia University’s Reid Hall program where she also began working as a jazz singer and waitress at The Hollywood Savoy.
 She joined the band, SAY which received radio airplay and had a local following.
 In 1990, Bruce returned to New York and finished her senior year at Barnard College, and holds a bachelor's degree in European History and a minor in French Translation.
 Bruce is fluent in French and English.